aspnet/BuildTools/docs/Signing.md

 ### Disabling signing

-You can disable sign request generation on an MSBuild project by setting DisableCodeSigning.
+You can disable sign request generation on an MSBuild project by setting DisableCodeSigning, or for an entire repo (via repo.props).

 ```xml
 <PropertyGroup>